Skip to product information

 Edition Policy

-Two distinct editions are available – 80 × 68.4 cm (15 prints) and 105.3 × 90 cm (8 prints).
+Two distinct editions are available - 80 × 68.4 cm (15 prints) and 105.3 × 90 cm (8 prints).
 Each edition is strictly limited, signed and numbered, and will never be produced again in these sizes or formats.
-Each work is recorded in The Sellick Archive for authenticity and provenance.
+Each work is formally registered in The Sellick Archive for authenticity and provenance.

 View Collector’s Edition Standards →